 The science of meteorology displays some paradoxical features, often against common sense.
-It has been shown that verification statistics are sometimes highly deceptive, that weather forecasts can be less useful when they are accurately formulated than when they are less precise and finally that it may be in cases when weather forecasters feel they are in trouble due to highly uncertain situations that they have their best opportunities to excel.
+It has been shown that verification statistics are sometimes highly deceptive, that weather forecasts can be less useful when they are accurately formulated than when they are less precise and, finally, that it may be when weather forecasters feel they are in trouble because of highly uncertain situations that they have the best opportunities to excel.

-These paradoxes are not explained by shortcomings in the science of meteorology, but limitations in our human common sense.
+These paradoxes are not explained by shortcomings in the science of meteorology, but by limitations in our human common sense.
 As Daniel Kahneman shows in his book about intuitive statistics, we also run the risk of misleading ourselves in other walks of life.

-Education programmes in intuitive statistics for meteorologists are not supposed develop expert statisticians, but well-informed users of statistical information.
-Such studies will help forecasters not only better understand how to draw the right conclusions from their experiences, but also how to make their forecasts more useful, understand how their customers react to their forecasts and of course, how to better communicate with them.
+Education programmes in intuitive statistics for meteorologists are not supposed to train expert statisticians, but to produce well-informed users of statistical information.
+Such studies will help forecasters not only to better understand how to draw the right conclusions from their experience, but also how to make their forecasts more useful, to understand how their customers react to their forecasts and, of course, how to better communicate with them.